andrewchambers/cc/README.md

 The goal of the project is to create a minimalist, useful, cross platform C compiler.
 I'd like to see...

-- Compilation of Go1.4 so we can bootstrap ourselves.
+- C11 Compatibility.
 - Both Windows and *nix work equally well.
 - Zero config toolchain builds.
 - Zero config cross compilation (Or as close as possible, this includes support libraries like libc).
-- Toolchain builds in the blink of an eye (I usually take a nap/shower between GCC/Clang builds).
+- Toolchain builds in the blink of an eye (I usually take a nap between GCC/Clang builds).
 - Good documentation and a low learning curve.
-- An SSA optimizing backend AFTER feature completion.
 - A companion assembler/linker to remove the dependence on binutils.
 - Aggressive removal of cruft.
+- An SSA optimizing backend AFTER feature completion.
+- Compilation of Go1.4 so we can bootstrap ourselves.

 ## Status